This roundtable interview was first published in Eye on Design Magazine, issue #05: Distraction.

 As the social media platform tailor-made for visual media, it’s no surprise that Instagram is having an undeniable effect on style and form in contemporary design.
 In many ways, the classroom is an ideal place to make sense of this shift.
 So how can education and Instagram be used together to take stock of this moment in design and further the field?

-This is the overarching question we posed to three design educators from three American institutions, who we invited to discuss this sprawling topic, starting with how and why they use Instagram in their own classrooms.
+This is the overarching question we posed to three design educators from three North American institutions, who we invited to discuss this sprawling topic, starting with how and why they use Instagram in their own classrooms.

 Meet the educators: